From a Parking Lot to a Park

 Throughout the year, AMSG undertook surveys and public engagements at community events including:

-• May 2024, East City Yard Sale
+• May 2024, East City yard sale

-• February 2025, Trent University Student Engagement
+• February 2025, Trent University student engagement event

-• May 2025, East City Yard Sale
+• May 2025, East City yard sale

 AMSG public engagement